ppy/osu-wiki/wiki/Beatmaps/en.md

 On a higher level, beatmaps are grouped into [beatmapsets](Beatmapsets) and then [submitted](/wiki/Glossary#bss) to the [beatmap listing](https://osu.ppy.sh/beatmapsets).
 Each beatmapset typically covers one song and holds together several beatmaps with different object placement and gameplay settings.
 In this context, a beatmap is called a [difficulty](/wiki/Difficulties).

-While every beatmapset is attributed to [a single person](Beatmapsets/Beatmapset_host), it is often a collaborative work: some difficulties may be done by other people working in [collaboration](Beatmap_collaborations) or [separately](Beatmapsets/Guest_difficulty).
+While every beatmapset is attributed to [a single person](Beatmapsets/Beatmapset_host), it is often a joint effort: some difficulties may be done by other people working [in collaboration](Beatmap_collaborations) or [separately](Beatmapsets/Guest_difficulty).

 Submitted beatmaps may also become [ranked](#ranked) and receive their own leaderboard, for which they have to go through the [ranking procedure](/wiki/Beatmap_ranking_procedure).